LucaAngioloni/Micchinetta/README.md

 3. Use existing web API, provided by MICC, for transactions and accountability

 ## Technologies
-- The interface is developed with the PyQT Framework using Python
+- The interface is developed with the PyQT Framework using Python.
-- Face recognition makes use of a [Python package](https://github.com/ageitgey/face_recognition)
+- Face recognition makes use of a [Python package](https://github.com/ageitgey/face_recognition) and OpenCV for some elaborations and tasks.
-- Speech recognition uses a [library](https://pypi.python.org/pypi/SpeechRecognition/) based on Google Cloud APIs
+- Speech recognition uses a [library](https://pypi.python.org/pypi/SpeechRecognition/) based on Google Cloud APIs.
 - The app, to be able to speak, will use this other [Python package](https://pypi.python.org/pypi/pyttsx).
+- The Identities along with the face descriptors are maintained in an SQLite database

 The system must be connected to the internet to be able to use Google APIs and internal MICC APIs for accountability.
 Moreover, the software, to run a simple conversation, will need some capabilities in natural language processing.
 Many NLP software packages exist, but not many support Italian language along the English language.
 [TreeTagger](http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/) is the software chosen.